ray-project/ray/doc/source/data/transforming-datastreams.rst

 .. tabbed:: "Function UDFs"

   The most basic UDFs are functions that take in a batch or row as input, and returns a batch or row as output.
-See :ref:`transform_datasets_batch_formats` for the supported batch formats.
+See :ref:`transform_datastreams_batch_formats` for the supported batch formats.

   .. literalinclude:: ./doc_code/transforming_datastreams.py
     :language: python